dade92/side_channel_attack_suite/architecture_characterization/README.md

     As output the tool gives gnuplot scripts (.gpl files) with respective .dat files and a log file that contains the statistics of the considered intervals.
+It puts the output script and .dat files in a directory because it could produce a lot of files.

     Regarding the power models, there are three of them: hamming weight, hamming distance and hamming distance sum (the sum of the hamming distances)